4Pranjal/LLM-AI-Meetup/README.md

 - **Q&A Chatbot**: Ask questions and get responses from Google Gemini models, with or without chat history saving.
 - **PDF Chatbot**: Upload PDF files and ask questions based on the content of the PDF.
 - **Image Processing**: Use the Gemini model to process images and get descriptions.
+- **Web scrapping**: Use the Gemini Gemma model to extract the information from the websites & document.

 ## Project Structure